vicendominguez/wowza-zabbix-template/README.md

 Install
 -------

-You should look for the external scripts directory in your config server.
+You should look for the external scripts directory in your Zabbix configuration file.
 In the CentOS 6.4 RPM installation is:

 ```